List of songs recorded by Tages

 Tages in 1966; from left to right: Göran Lagerberg, Danne Larsson, Tommy Blom, Anders Töpel and Freddie Skantze.

 Tages were a Swedish pop band from Gothenburg who recorded hundreds of songs throughout their career.
 The group's "main catalogue"—songs released on albums, EPs or singles between 1964 and 1970—consists of 94 songs; 53 originals and 41 covers.
 In addition to their main catalogue, Tages also recorded a further 20 songs that were released in one form or another including both live performances and studio recordings.
 The band re-united multiple times between 1971 and 2006, with performances from a variety of shows being taped and individual songs released.
-Starting with August 1965's "The One for You", all recordings until their dissolution during the summer of 1970 were produced by EMI staff producer Anders Henriksson, who in addition also co-wrote a large output of the band's music alongside playing keyboard instruments and composing string- and woodwind arrangements for the band.
+Starting with August 1965's "The One for You", all recordings until their dissolution during the summer of 1970 were produced by EMI staff producer Anders Henriksson, who also co-wrote a large output of the band's music alongside playing keyboard instruments and composing string- and woodwind arrangements for the band.
 The band's studio output was almost exclusively recorded at the Europafilm studio in Mariehäll, Stockholm, but some of the early tracks were recorded at EMI's studio on Gärdet, Stockholm.

 All of the group's members contributed to songwriting in some capacity.
 Starting in 1967, the primary songwriters were the partnership between Henriksson and group bassist Göran Lagerberg, who wrote material for the albums Contrast, Studio (both 1967) and The Lilac Years (1969).
 Lagerberg, either with other members or alone, also penned several early singles for Tages, including "I Should Be Glad", "Don't Turn Your Back" (both 1965).
 Henriksson also wrote a few tracks for the band together with outside songwriters, such as Thorstein Bergman or Bengt Palmers.
 (Note: On these songs, Henriksson and Bergman are credited under their pseudonyms F. Akon and F. Thokon, respectively.)
 Lead vocalist Tommy Blom penned the band's debut single "Sleep Little Girl" (1964) and composed several other singles and album tracks, particularly with the help of rhythm guitarist Danne Larsson.
 Lead guitarist Anders Töpel co-wrote songs with Blom or Lagerberg, including "Don't Turn Your Back".
 Drummers Freddie Skantze, Tommy Tausis and Lasse Svensson were solely credited on group compositions.
 The originals on Tages 2 are credited to all five members of the group, as are two tracks from Studio: "Seeing With Love" and "She's Having a Baby Now".
 With the exception of Studio and The Lilac Years, all of the band's albums featured cover versions, reflecting their eclectic repertoire from rhythm and blues ("Dimples", "I Got My Mojo Working") to contemporary pop songs ("Friday on My Mind", "Understanding").